 Part 2: ELK + CHAOSSEARCH — The Future of Log and Event Analytics

 Today’s blog post is a follow-up to last week’s Part 1 post providing an overview of ELK: The Good, the Bad and the Ugly.
-We are excited to continue the discussion around how CHAOSSEARCH + S3 can be implemented next to ELK to deliver a scalable, secure, cost-effective solution for long-term search and analytics on historical log and event data.
+In this blog we discuss how CHAOSSEARCH + Amazon S3 can be implemented next to ELK (or as an Elasticsearch replacement) to deliver a scalable, secure, cost-effective solution for long-term search and analytics on historical log and event data.
+Think ELK analytics.

 CHAOSSEARCH Turns S3 into a Searchable Elastic Cluster